G-Alipoor/KRLS_DLA/README.md

 # KRLS_DLA
 Kernel Recursive Least Squares Dictionary Learning Algorithm

-This repository contains all codes (in MATLAB) and the Dataset necessary for reproducing the results reported in our submitted paper entitled “Kernel Recursive Least Squares Dictionary Learning Algorithm”.
+This repository contains all codes (in MATLAB) and the Dataset necessary for reproducing the results reported in our paper entitled “Kernel Recursive Least Squares Dictionary Learning Algorithm” that is accepted for publication in digital signal processing: a review journal.

 •	The Data folder contains datasets, whose description is provided in the paper.